microsoft/MicroHack/01-Identity and Access Management/1-MicroHack-ZeroTrust/Readme.md

 | Service Accounts                        | Service accounts for classical operations activities or to maintain least privilege             |
 | BreakGlass Accounts                     | Breakglass Accounts are emergency accounts that are not subject to a policy             |

 💡 Keep in mind: Of course, there can be more personas and these can also be changed or adapted to specific use cases / requirements.
-Please contact your Microsoft Account Team for support.

 ## Task 3: Deal with naming standards
 Many organizations no longer have a proper overview of their policies, nor did they have a concept when they initially created them.
 Naming standards are an important part of CA policies to keep the overview.